Medals on wooden table

 Paul Martin

-Awarded for his career in public service, including as Prime Minister, and his vision of global humanitarianism, premised on the principle of equity of opportunity for all.
+Awarded the Gold Medal for his career in public service, including as Prime Minister, and his vision of global humanitarianism, premised on the principle of equity of opportunity for all.

 Mark Pathy